spiceai/docs/spiceaidocs/docs/components/data-accelerators/duckdb.md

 In-memory limitations can be mitigated by storing acceleration data on disk, which is supported by [`duckdb`](./duckdb.md) and [`sqlite`](./sqlite.md) accelerators by specifying `mode: file`.

 :::

+## Quickstarts and Samples

+- A quickstart tutorial to configure DuckDB as a data accelerator in Spice.
+[DuckDB Accelerator quickstart](https://github.com/spiceai/quickstarts/tree/trunk/duckdb/accelerator)